Emperor Pedro I’s heart returns to Brazil for ‘state visit’

 President Jair Bolsonaro will hold an official ceremony for it Tuesday with military honors.

-The far-right leader, who is campaigning for reelection in October, has faced accusations of fanning the flames of nationalism with his independence day plans.

-The nine-kilogram (20-pound) urn will then go on display for 17 days at the foreign ministry headquarters, Itamaraty Palace, before returning to Portugal.
+The nine-kilogram (20-pound) urn will then go on display for 17 days at the foreign ministry headquarters, Itamaraty Palace.

+Bolsonaro, who is campaigning to win reelection in October, has faced accusations of fanning the flames of nationalism with the festivities around the heart.

+The far-right leader is also planning a big rally by supporters and a military parade on independence day.